Weakly-Supervised Learning of Visual Relations in Multimodal Pretraining: Introduction

 \textbf{Contributions}.
 In this work, \textbf{1)} we aim at improving fine-grained understanding in VLMs by modelling the \emph{structure} of visual scenes during pretraining.
-In particular, we rely on a \emph{small} amount of human-annotated scene graphs, and propose two novel pretraining approaches: \emph{verbalised scene graphs} (\vsg) and \emph{masked relation classification} (\relclf).
-When applied to strong baselines during pretraining, \textbf{2)} we show their effectiveness on both fine- and coarse-grained zero-shot tasks.
-Our models achieve overall better fine-grained abilities, such as state-of-the-art in visual spatial reasoning, whilst keeping competitive performance on coarse-grained retrieval.
-Finally, \textbf{3)} we shed light on the individual contributions and interactions of our proposed methods, and revisit checkpoint selection strategies in \vl pretraining.
+In particular, we rely on a \emph{small} amount of human-annotated scene graphs,\footnote{We note that `learning where only a subset of training data is given with labels' (\ie, incomplete supervision) is one of three types of weak supervision.
+We refer to \citet{zhou2017brief} for a relevant review of research in weakly-supervised learning.} and propose two novel pretraining approaches: \emph{verbalised scene graphs} (\vsg) and \emph{masked relation classification} (\relclf).
+When compared to strong baselines, \textbf{2)} we show their effectiveness during pretraining on both fine- and coarse-grained zero-shot tasks.
+Our models achieve overall better fine-grained abilities, such as state-of-the-art in visual spatial reasoning, whilst keeping competitive performance on coarse-grained retrieval. \textbf{3)} We shed light on the individual contributions and interactions of our proposed methods.
+We find, for instance, that \vsg enables dense caption understanding, and that, at scale, modelling relations can be more effective than modelling entity locations for fine-grained understanding.
+Finally, \textbf{4)} we revisit the standard practice of selecting the last checkpoint in \vl pretraining, showing that COCO Dev TR@1 leads to better models, especially on coarse-grained tasks.